camdendotlol/crablibs/README.md

 This will make Crablibs take text and prompts from a file called ``template_file.txt``.

+There are some example templates in the ``/examples`` folder so you can quickly try it out.

 ## The template language

 Crablibs uses a very simple template language.
 Everything in curly braces - ``{`` and ``}`` - is treated as a fill-in-the-blank.
 Whatever is typed inside the braces will be given to the user as a prompt.